proc7ts/fun-events/README.md

 ```

-#### `just`
+#### `just()`

-An `OnDomEvent` sender derived from this one that registers listeners preventing further propagation of
-current event in the capturing and bubbling phases.
+Registers a listener of DOM events preventing further propagation of current event in the capturing and bubbling phases.

-It invokes an `Event.stopPropagation()` method prior to calling the registered listeners.
+This listener invokes an `Event.stopPropagation()` method prior to event handling.

 ```typescript
 import { DomEventDispatcher } from 'fun-events';